person142/cymath/README.md

 About
 =====

-CyMath provides wrappers to `libm` to be used from Cython.
+CyMath provides Cython wrappers for `libm`.
 The wrappers are:

 - cdef functions to avoid Python overhead
 - made generic by using fused types